BridgingIT-GmbH/bITdevKit/docs/features-filtering.md

 capabilities, consider using GraphQL or OData instead.
 The Filtering feature focuses on providing a straightforward, typed approach to common filtering scenarios while maintaining REST principles and leveraging DevKit features.

+Remember: Choose the simplest tool that meets your requirements.
+The feature provides a lightweight, code-based approach to handle filtering, while staying consistent with the DevKit's philosophy of simple, effective solutions to common development problems.